-John Singleton exploded onto the scene with his first film, Boyz N the Hood (1991), a tough, intelligent, plain-speaking look at friends in gang-ridden South Central L.A.
-It earned him an Oscar® nomination for Best Original Screenplay and Best Director, becoming the first African-American (and the youngest filmmaker) ever to do so.
-He directed 2 Fast 2 Furious starring Paul Walker, Tyrese Gibson and Ludacris and Four Brothers starring Mark Wahlberg, Tyrese Gibson and Andre “3000” Benjamin.
-Baby Boy, a film he wrote, produced and directed starring Tyrese, Ving Rhames, Snoop Dogg and newcomer Taraji P. Henson, received four NAACP Award nominations.
-Singleton wrote, produced and directed the remake of the 70’s classic Shaft starring Samuel L. Jackson for Paramount Pictures.
+Oscar® and Emmy® nominated director John Singleton exploded on to the scene with his first film Boyz n the Hood (1991), a tough, intelligent, plain-speaking look at friends in gang-ridden South Central LA.
+It earned him an Oscar nomination for Best Original Screenplay and Best Director, becoming the first African-American and the youngest filmmaker ever to do so.
+He directed 2 Fast 2 Furious starring Paul Walker, Tyrese Gibson and Ludacris and Four Brothers starring Mark Wahlberg, Gibson and Andre ‘3000’ Benjamin.
+Baby Boy, a film he wrote, produced and directed starring Gibson, Ving Rhames, Snoop Dogg and newcomer Taraji P. Henson, received four NAACP Award nominations.
+Singleton wrote, produced and directed the remake of the 70’s classic Shaft starring Samuel Jackson for Paramount Pictures.

-Before that, he wrote, produced and directed Higher Learning starring Omar Epps and Laurence Fishburne and wrote produced and directed Poetic Justice staring Janet Jackson and Tupac Shakur.
-He also produced and funded the independent film, Hustle and Flow, starring Academy Award® nominee Terrence Howard and Anthony Anderson.
-This film went on to receive an Academy Award for Best Song of 2005 entitled It’s Hard Out Here For a Pimp.
+Before that, he wrote, produced and directed Higher Learning starring Omar Epps and Laurence Fishburne, and wrote, produced and directed Poetic Justice starring Janet Jackson and Tupac Shakur.
+He also produced and funded the independent film, Hustle and Flow, starring Academy Award nominee Terrence Howard and Anthony Anderson.
+The film went on to receive the Academy Award for Best Original Song in 2006 for "It’s Hard Out Here for a Pimp."